aaravarora155/PixelSpot/README.md

 12-1-2025: Auto-Sort for support tickets is live (emails are easier to process)

-12-9-2025: Booking pages are now website-embedded instead of redirecting to google calendar
+12-9-2025: Booking pages are now website-embedded instead of redirecting to Google Calendar

+12-14-2025: Course Registration is live